lekandev/lekandev/README.md

 🔭 I’m currently working on an Airbnb clone with React and Material UI

-🌱 I’m currently learning Full stack development with MERN stack
+🌱 I’m currently learning embedded software development with C++

 ⚡ Fun fact: I sometimes create Games with: